MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ## Best practice: Set up Availability Zones

-Availability Zones increase high-availability to protect your apps and data from datacenter failures.
+Availability Zones increase high-availability to protect your applications and data from datacenter failures.

 - Availability Zones are unique physical locations within an Azure region.
 - Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.